Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 >1.
 A factory instance can only be wired to a single repository
 >1.
 Multiples factory instances can be wired to the same repository
 >1.
 A factory instance has a single [managed identity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-service-identity)
 >1.
-A factory instance has a single `collaboration`/`adf_publish` branch pair.
+A factory instance has a single `collaboration`/`adf_publish` branches pair.
 The `collaboration` branch holds JSON artifacts, it is the source branch for the internal build process that generates ("publish") the corresponding ARM templates in the `adf_publish` branch (see [schema](https://docs.microsoft.com/en-us/azure/data-factory/continuous-integration-deployment#cicd-lifecycle))
 >1.
 The default `collaboration` branch is recommended to be `master`, but can be changed to a user defined branch
 >1.
 The `adf_publish` branch holds ARM templates from different factories in different sub-folders
 >1.
 Triggers can only be started from the collaboration branch
 >1.
 We do not merge ARM Templates.
 Any collaboration must be done in JSON land

-Point **1** will give us that we should **distribute factory instances on repositories boundaries**.
-If we allocate repositories per *{ team x project x solution }*, then each of these should get at least a distinct factory instance.
+Point **1** will give us that we should **distribute factory instances on repository boundaries**.
+If we allocate repositories per *{ team x project x solution }*, then each of these should get at least one distinct factory instance.

-Points **3** and **2** will give us that we should **also distribute factory instances on data sources authentication boundaries**.
-If we generate individual credentials to each developers for data sources and sinks, then each developer will need a data factory instance to get their own managed identity.
+Points **3** and **2** will give us that we should **also distribute factory instances on data source/sink authentication boundaries**.
+If we generate individual credentials to each developers for linked services, then each developer will need a data factory instance to get their own managed identity.
 All of these factories are tied to the same repository, code is moved between branches via pull requests.
-If we're okay with those credentials being shared in a team, then a shared factory instance will do fine.
+On the other end, if we're okay with those credentials being shared in a team, then a shared factory instance will do fine.

 Points **7**, **4** and **2** will give us that we should **also distribute factory instances to prevent collisions of triggered runs with the release pipeline**.
 If the team is fine with debugging (no triggers) there is no need here.
 If the team needs to trigger runs but is okay sharing an instance together then dedicate a factory for releasing (wired to the CI/CD pipeline) in addition to the development one (used for triggers).
 If each developer needs to trigger runs independently then allocate a factory instance per developer and add one instance for releasing.
 All of these factories are tied to the same repository, code is moved between branches via pull requests.